Benjamin Bristow: Feud with Delano

 Columbus Delano was Grant's Secretary of Interior, who allowed corruption in the vast Interior Department.
 Bristow, a reformer, wanted Delano out of office, believing Delano's departure would establish integrity in the Republican Party.
 Also, Bristow believed Delano was plotting to remove Bristow from the Interior.
 Bristow called Delano a "very mean dog" and said Delano deserved the "execration of every honest man."
 Bristow hired Frank Wolcott to investigate Delano's department, that was ripe with corruption.
 Wolcott discovered that surveyor general of Wyoming, Silas Reed, had been making contracts with corrupt surveyors who shared enormous profits with silent-partners.

 One of those silent-partners was Delano's son John, who had no survey training or work experience.
 Wolcott sent Bristow damaging evidence against Delano, while Bristow shrewdly turned the documents over to Grant.
 Although the silent-partner contracts were technically legal, the scandal would embolden the Democrats.
 By April 1875, Delano had to go, but Grant delayed his resignation for several months.
 Delano fought back, by revealing information that other cabinet officers wanted Delano to stay in office, in addition to having made a false charge against Bristow.
-In October 1875, Grant finally replaced Delano with reformer Zachariah Chandler, who cleaned up corruption the Interior Department.
+In October 1875, Grant finally replaced Delano with reformer Zachariah Chandler, who cleaned up corruption in the Interior Department.